PinwheelSystem/Pinwheel/README.md

 Pinwheel is an all new fantasy computer, developed in Go and designed for ease of use and simplicity, and highly customizable where applicable (and wanted..!).
-It is currently in the VERY early alpha-ish stage, and isn't meant for normal, ordinary use yet.
+It is currently in an alpha state and isn't meant for use yet, though I'd like for you to test it out!
-Stay tuned though, I'm spending my entire holiday to work on this little thing as much I can.

 # Planned Features
 - Customizable Palette of 64 COLORS (by program and/or user)